koka-lang/koka/readme.md

   instructions (Koka can find vcpkg automatically if installed to `~/vcpkg`).
 * Optional: [nodejs](http://nodejs.org) if using the Javascript backend.
 * Optional: [emscripten] and [wasmtime] if using the Wasm backend.
-* Optional: On Windows it is recommended to install the [clang][winclang] C compiler, or the [Visual Studio](https://visualstudio.microsoft.com/downloads/) C compiler.
+* Optional: On Windows it is recommended to install the [clang][winclang] C compiler (use `LLVM-<version>-win64.exe`), or the [Visual Studio](https://visualstudio.microsoft.com/downloads/) C compiler.

-Now clone the repository and build the compiler as (note the `--recursive` flag):
+Now clone the repository and build the compiler as:

 ```sh
 $ git clone --recursive https://github.com/koka-lang/koka